Created on

 LDAP (Lightweight Directory Access Protocol) is a common protocol in Windows AD environments.

-It sees frequent use on FortiGate for VPN or admin authentication, but may also serve as backend to captive portal, and is involved in FSSO to determine a user's group memberships.
+It sees frequent use on FortiGate for VPN or admin authentication, but may also serve as a backend to the captive portal, and is involved in FSSO to determine a user's group memberships.

 LDAP uses TCP/389 (unencrypted, sends passwords in cleartext!) or TCP/636 (TLS encryption, also called LDAPS) by default.